 The World of Hyatt loyalty program is consistently lauded as being one of the best loyalty programs out there.
 You can redeem points at reasonable rates at most properties.

-However, as of July 2021, World of Hyatt will be introducing off-peak, standard, and peak pricing, which will apply for free night redemptions in standard rooms, club rooms, standard suites, premium suites, Points + Cash bookings, and all-inclusive properties like Miraval.
+World of Hyatt also uses off-peak, standard, and peak pricing, which will apply for free night redemptions in standard rooms, club rooms, standard suites, premium suites, Points + Cash bookings, and all-inclusive properties.

-Hyatt has a total of 19 brands within its portfolio, which is a surprising number, considering it has just under 1,000 total properties around the world.
-For comparison, Hilton has 6,000+ properties and 18 brands.
+Hyatt has a total of 25 brands within its portfolio, which is a surprising number, considering it has nearly 1,600 total properties around the world.
+For comparison, Hilton has 6,800+ properties and 18 brands.

 What you can infer from this observation is that Hyatt has identified lots of segmentation opportunities in the hotel market, and has decided to offer a larger variety of brands to cater to a more diverse group of people with different tastes and needs.